benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         return
     end

+    if safety.underground
+        and not coinFarm.enabled then

+        local moveDirection =
+            humanoid.MoveDirection

+        local speed =
+            movement.speedEnabled
+            and movement.speed
+            or originalWalkSpeed

+        rootPart.AssemblyLinearVelocity =
+            Vector3.new(
+                moveDirection.X * speed,
+                0,
+                moveDirection.Z * speed
+            )
+    else
         if movement.speedEnabled
             and not coinFarm.enabled then

             humanoid.WalkSpeed =
                 movement.speed

         elseif not coinFarm.enabled
             and humanoid.WalkSpeed ~= originalWalkSpeed then

             humanoid.WalkSpeed =
                 originalWalkSpeed
+        end
     end

     updateSpinController()